manel-castro/k8s-testings/README.md

 If problems with images: skaffold dev --no-prune=false --cache-artifacts=false

+If the port on the running machine is busy: kubectl port-forward --namespace=ingress-nginx service/ingress-nginx-controller 8080:80

 To start a development environment:

 - docker-compose -f docker-compose.dev.yml up --build -V